shruti222patel/repo-gpt/README.md

 ```shell
 repo-gpt setup
 ```
+Also, you can re-run the command above as many times as you want and repo-gpt will only add/update embeddings for new files or changed files.

 Then, you can search for semantically similar code in your codebase using the following command:
 ```shell